dominiksalvet/vhdl-collection/README.md

 # VHDL Collection

 Handy generic VHDL modules that can be used as part of a VHDL project.
 Every VHDL module has been simulated and works as intended.
 Test bench files of the simulation are included in the module's appropriate directory as well.
 A project file is also published with set up all the VHDL modules using and so they can be tested before real use in this prepared sandbox.
-The modules are not intentended to be a top-level entity of a project.
+The modules are not intended to be a top-level entity of a project.

 ## Modules
 * [Clock Divider](clk_divider)